graphicore/varla-varfo/Emsquare/Volume-01/Issue-01/Main-Article.md

 There may also be other issues with a spacing axis, aside from file size and complexity, related to what I call “latent kerning” and wonder about that in the link provided.
 But one reason tracking and line spacing are useful to begin with, is they affect an isolated parameter.
 And though the effects of varying that parameter differ from glyph to glyph, (e.g. lowercase o is less susceptible￼ to the effects of line spacing than lowercase p), as long as the type user knows it, they can react ahead of the reader and keep the line space or letter space from being too tight or loose.

 When the idea of independent control of line spacing and letter spacing is joined by the possibilities of a width axis, or an axis that just controls the contents (or both together in a variable font), several other classes of typographic refinements also become possible.
 One example is with headlines, sub-heads and other sizes above the body size, that are typically shorter in length, but often not short enough for the wide variety of portals the typography may be appearing in.
+{% include figure
+        src="./images/Figure13a.png"
+        caption="Using a width axis to fit headlines."
+%}
 Whether because careful editorial is too costly, or using multiple widths of a typeface family was too expensive or time-consuming to download, the more common solution is adding lots of space for and around the headline along with an often draconian editorial limit on the character count.
 A variable font with a width axis can be automated to a great extent to alleviate this.
 But the weight axis of a typeface family typically changes more than one thing at once.

 The spacing is tightened and the weights lightened from those of regular as the typeface is condensed, in order to maintain the same appearance of weight in narrower letters.
 The opposite happens when a typeface gets wider.
 While this might be suitable for some kinds of publications, others want a consistent appearance across headlines.
+{% include figure
+        src="./images/Figure13.png"
+        caption="using XTRA, tracking and word space control to justify text 98%."
+%}

 ## Takeaways: